lowRISC/sonata-system/doc/dev/ref-manual.md

 Once the complete memory is scanned, the revocation bit can be unset and the memory can be reused.

 In Sonata, the revocation tags only cover a subset of mapped memory.
-They should apply to memory regions that are most likely to be used as heap, it is likely this will cover all of internal SRAM and some of HyperRAM.
+They apply to memory regions that are most likely to be used as heap, it covers all of the internal SRAM but none of HyperRAM.
 Unlike capability tags, revocation tags need to be memory mapped so the memory allocator can manipulate them.

 In CHERIoT Ibex the size of memory allocated for this is defined by `TSMapSize` which indicates how many 32-bit words can be used for revocation bits.